MAvRK7/riverstone-agent/README.md

 ## Overview

-This project implements a voice-enabled AI agent for Riverstone Place, leveraging VideoSDK for real-time communication and Google Gemini for conversational AI.
+This project implements a voice-enabled AI agent for Riverstone Place.
+It uses:
+- FastAPI for the backend API (voice_agent.py)
+- Streamlit for the frontend (app.py)
+- Google Gemini for conversational AI
+- ElevenLabs for text-to-speech (voice responses)

 ## Setup